No Love Deep Web: Release

 On September 30, 2012, Death Grips announced through their Facebook and Twitter accounts that their record label refused to release the album until "next year sometime" instead of the intended date of October 23, 2012.
 They then released the track listing and told fans to stay tuned for midnight on October 1.
 On the next day the band self-released the album through a website posted via Twitter as well as SoundCloud, and various filesharing services including BitTorrent.
 Later that day, it was revealed that Death Grips topped BitTorrent's "List of Most Legally Downloaded Music" following the release of No Love Deep Web, with 34,151,432 downloads.

 Upon its release, No Love Deep Web was met with a swarm of media attention.
 Several hours after its release, the group's official website was shut down.
 In an interview, Zach Hill claimed that their record label, Epic, shut it down; however, Epic denied any involvement.
 The website reappeared shortly after.
 On October 31, 2012, Death Grips posted confidential emails they received from Epic concerning their copyright infringement on Facebook.
 The emails, dated October 1, 2012, revealed that Epic planned to receive the original album masters from the group and release the album in stores, but following the leak of the letters, Epic announced that they worked to end their relationship with Death Grips.

 On November 19, 2013, No Love Deep Web was released on vinyl and CD through Harvest Records, as well as being made available on streaming services.

-In October 2022, in celebration of its 10 year anniversary, the album was reissued as a vinyl release for Record Store Day.
-The reissued vinyl includes an alternate, never-before-seen cover, featuring a shirtless MC Ride standing on the edge of a balcony, giving the middle finger with both hands, while holding a cigarette in one of them.
+In October 2022, in celebration of its 10-year anniversary, the album was reissued as a vinyl release for Record Store Day.
+The reissued vinyl includes an alternate cover, featuring a shirtless MC Ride standing on the edge of the balcony of their room at the Chateau Marmont in Los Angeles, giving the middle finger with both hands, while holding a cigarette in one of them.